BiCU-CCRI/ab6_YAP-TAZ_Neuroblastoma/README.md

 4) Connect to the Rstudio using "ipaddress.of.your.machine:48907" and loging in to the R-Server with "rstudio" Username and "test0" Password
 5) Open a project workspace.Rproj
-6) Setup the project (folders, packages, etc. using `00_setup_the_project.R`)
+6) Setup the project (folders, packages, etc. using `00_setup_the_project.R`) This will do several things:
+  - Reconstruct the R environment using renv framework.
+  - Install HOMER
+  - Create folders that are used for storing results
+7) Run the analysises in the following order:
+  - 01_RNA_seq_analysis.Rmd
+  - 01_RNA_seq_OverExpression_analysis.Rmd

+# TODOs
+01_RNA_seq_analysis.Rmd
+- Is the export of mes_adrn_genes to a list actually necessary??

 ## 3rd party tools used: